Moukrea/gamepassplus/README.md

 #### Why is that?

-Simply because the nearly 1to1 implementation using Kotlin wasn't working, it has JavaScript/Video playback issues that I couldn't get sorted out.
+Simply because the nearly 1to1 implementation using Kotlin wasn't working, it had JavaScript/Video playback issues that I couldn't get sorted out.
 Making the switch to Java solved all my issues.

 #### It uses deprecated stuff!